 Those who are offended (drawn into sin) cannot excuse themselves.
 Neither the fact that offences occur in God’s providence nor the guilt belonging to those who create the offence excuses them or will save them from wrath for their sin.
 This still stands: “Woe unto the world because of offences” (v7).

-3. Nothing is Worth Stumbling Ourselves or Others
+3. Nothing is Worth Stumbling Others

 It is better to lose anything that may cause a sinful fall to yourself or your neighbour than to sin and be cast into hell with it.
 It is better to lose anything that is even as beneficial or necessary as your eye or your foot (v8).
 It is better to be deprived of it than to sin and so be cast in hell with it: therefore beware of giving offence.